josmar-crwdstffng/angular/aio/content/special-elements/core/ng-container.md

 </code-example>

-This can also be augmented with the an else statement alongside an `<ng-template>` as:
+This can also be augmented with the an else statement alongside an `ng-template` element as:

 <code-example format="html" language="html">